-Construction Accident Attorneys in College Station, TX
+Construction Accident Lawyers in College Station, Texas

 Construction sites can be hazardous.
 In fact, construction work is one of the most dangerous jobs in the United States.
 The rate of fatalities for construction workers is the third highest in the United States with 15.2 deaths per every 100,000 workers.
 There are only two other industries that have a higher fatality rate than construction – mining and agriculture.